AgoraIO-Community/VideoUIKit-Web-React/README.md

 ### Issues

-This project gonna be actively maintened so feel free to report your issues and create PRs to improve our code.
+This project gonna be actively maintained so feel free to report your issues and create PRs to improve our code.